initpy/go-book/basic.rst

 How to declare a variable?
 ==========================
-There are sevral ways to declare a variable in Go.
+There are several ways to declare a variable in Go.

 The basic form is: